 Protecting your charity against the unexpected

-An important part of any Business Continuity Plan will be ensuring you have suitable charity insurance in place to protect your assets, staff and income should disaster strike.
+An important part of any Business Continuity Plan will be ensuring you have suitable charity insurance cover in place to protect your assets, staff and income should disaster strike.

 With over thirty years’ experience and over 3,000 not-for-profit customers in the UK, we work with market-leading insurers to provide competitive coverage, expert consultation and specialist advice for charities, community groups and not for profit organisations.